bennn/gfd-oopsla-2023/oopsla-2023/oopsla-23-response.md

 That said, our findings do offer lessons for language designers and researchers at large:

-- For designers implementing a language with deep types, our results show the benefits from also adding a boundary profiler.

-- A boundary profiler is a refinement of a statistical profiler, well in reach for other languages.
-For example, Andersen et al. explain how to port such a profiler t R and how useful it is there (for a different set of measurements).
+- For designers implementing a language with deep types, our results show the benefits from also adding a boundary profiler --- a boundary profiler is a refinement of a statistical profiler, well in reach for other languages.
+For example, Andersen et al. explain how to port such a profiler to R and how useful it is there (for a different set of measurements).

 - The results also show that there is room for improvement on the profiling front here (for both deep and shallow).
 That is, the